 Many small activities within the same area have the potential to cause cumulative effects.
 For example, repeated incidents of sedimentation or contamination within a water body could result in a significant impact on aquatic ecosystems.
-Frontcountry areas are located within the busy Bow Valley corridor in proximity to transportation corridors such as the TransCanada Highway, the Icefields Parkway, the Kootenay Parkway and the Canadian Pacific Railway (CPR).
+Frontcountry areas are located in proximity to transportation corridors such as the TransCanada Highway, the Icefields Parkway, the Kootenay Parkway and the Canadian Pacific Railway.
 The routine maintenance projects covered by this MCSR therefore occur in a regional setting where numerous activities that affect the environment are occurring simultaneously.
 Other activities that could result in similar types of environmental effects, and to which routine frontcountry projects could add an incremental cumulative effect, include: